-- If no projects are listed, ask a vRealize Automation Code Stream administrator to create a project and make you a member of the project.
+- If no projects appear, ask a vRealize Automation Code Stream administrator who can create a project and make you a member of the project.
 See How do I add a project in vRealize Automation Code Stream.

-- If you are not a member of any projects listed, ask a vRealize Automation Code Stream administrator to add you as a member of a project.
+- If you are not a member of any projects listed, ask a vRealize Automation Code Stream administrator who can add you as a member of a project.

 - Add any new endpoints that you need for your pipeline.

 For example, you might need Git, Jenkins, Code Stream Build, Kubernetes, and Jira.

 - Create variables so that you can reuse values in your pipeline tasks.

 To constrain the resources used in your pipelines, such as a host machine, use restricted variables.
 You can restrict the pipeline from continuing to run until another user explicitly approves it.